 Please note, your abstract will not be edited.
 You are responsible for any spelling, grammatical and typographical errors.

-Proposals of all types and in all tracks should be structured as follows:
+Proposals of all types and in all topics should be structured as follows:

-- Objectives: explain the reasons for the workshop and the objectives of the workshop.
+- Abstract: explain the reasons for the workshop and the objectives of the workshop.
 What is the added value of organising the workshop?
 What is the coherence between the presentations in relation to the topic of the workshop?
 Describe the format of the workshop.
-Maximum amount of characters (including spaces): 3,000.
+Maximum number of characters (including spaces): 3,000.

 - Main messages: two short (200 characters maximum) messages which summarise the main impact of the proposed workshop.

 - Number of Presentations/Panellists: Depending on the workshop type you are submitting (see above for more information), select the number of presentations and/or panellists that will be included in the workshop.
 The maximum number is 5 in total.

 - Presentation type: you have a choice of two: